 Our Garden apartment sleeps 2 people and adjoins our stone thatched cottage.
 This apartment has delightful views of Wenlock Edge and the beautiful surrounding Shropshire countryside.
 It is extremely well positioned for enjoying the delights of Shropshire: Ironbridge, now a World Heritage Site, with its celebrated Iron Bridge and comprehensive selection of museums; the market town of Bridgnorth boasts the Severn Valley Steam Railway, a funicular railway and hosts the annual Haydn Festival.
 Ludlow is highly recommended for its castle and Tudor historic centre and it is a must to sample some of the renowned culinary delights.

-Our apartment is ideal for walkers, cyclists (lock up shed), poets and writers, or those who simply wish to relax.
-Walkers can enjoy walks from the door or a little further afield is Shrewsbury, gateway to The Long Mynd and Cardingmill Valley.
 The county has some spectacular scenery and the Shropshire Hills Area of Outstanding Natural Beauty (AONB) covers about a quarter of the county, mainly in the South, which just so happens to be where we are situated!
 Our self catering Garden apartment is situated down a quiet country lane, lying between historic Much Wenlock with its Olympic Games origins and Medieval Shrewsbury, the birth place of Charles Darwin.

-*We have a Studio apartment which is located directly above the Garden flat.
+We also have a Studio flat which is located directly above the Garden flat.
 This is advertised on Holiday Lettings too and the prices are the same.

 |Size||Sleeps up to 2, 1 bedrooms|

 |Rooms||1 bedroom, 1 bathrooms of which 1 shower room|

 |Notes||Some pets are welcome - please contact the owner, No smoking at this property|